Ask a Biologist: History

 Early in 2007, Ask A Biologist became one of the early content channels on iTunes U with its audio podcast of the same name.
 Hosted by Dr. Biology, the program was soon listed as one of five great courses by Macworld.
 Some of the guest scientists interviewed on the show included biologists and Pulitzer Prize-winning authors Edward O. Wilson and Bert Hölldobler, as well as physicist and writer Paul Davies.

 In 2008, the audio podcast program introduced a co-host contest that offered students in the Phoenix metro area the opportunity to meet and interview working scientists.

 In 2009, the National Science Foundation (NSF) funded the redesign of the Ask A Biologist website including the addition of Web 2.0 tools as part of the National Science Digital Library (NSDL).

 In 2010, Ask A Biologist released its new website developed using a Web content management tool Drupal and adding Web 2.0 options.
 The new content management expanded website features including translations of content into French and Spanish and an improved interface for audio streaming.
 The website was officially accessioned by the NSDL in September.

 In 2011 two new sections were added to the website.
 Body Depot is a collaborative project with the Arizona Science Center funded by the National Institutes of Health (NIH).
 PLOSable is a project that links plain language and kid-friendly reviews to primary source publications in journals of the Public Library of Science.

-In 2011 the first games are released, Monster Maker, Busy Bones, and Skeleton viewer.
+In 2011 the first games are released, Monster Maker, Busy Bones, and Skeleton Viewer.

 In 2017 virtual tours using VR 360 still images are introduced.

 In 2019 all games and simulations are converted to HTML5 in advance of the retirement of Adobe Flash.

 During 2020 the website passes 100 million lifetime visits.

+In 2023 virtual tours 2.0 are released including the use of an artificial intelligence text-to-speech tour guide named Bella.